-One of the most common reasons for a betta laying on the bottom of the tank is that it’s sleeping.
+One of the most common reasons for a Siamese fighting fish on the bottom of the tank is that it’s sleeping.
 Betta fish often enjoy laying on their sides while resting.
 It’s comfortable for them, even though it looks like very strange behavior to most aquarium keepers.

 A betta with a good appetite, plenty of energy, and hasn’t been seen gasping for air but is on the bottom of the tank is often just taking a nap.
 If you’re not sure whether your betta is simply tired, observe the fish closely for a few days and watch for any signs of stress or illness.

-When offered a broad-leafed plant or a betta hammock, many fish will switch from lying on their side to the bottom of the tank to laying on their side in the new resting place.
+When offered a broad-leafed plant, a hammock, or a similar betta fish accessory, many fish will switch from lying on their side to the bottom of the tank to laying on their side in the new resting place.
 This is usually a sign that your fish is fine.

-Another common (and harmless) answer to the question, “Why is my betta laying on the bottom of the tank?” is that the fish is old and is lacking in energy.
+Another common (and harmless) answer to the question, “Why is my betta fish at the bottom of the tank?” is that the fish is old and is lacking in energy.
 Older betta fish may not have the stamina to swim around the tank as much, and they may take a brief break by laying on their side at the bottom of the tank.

-A betta laying on the bottom of the tank can be nothing to worry about however, if your fish is not eating and also laying at the bottom, there could be a problem.
+A betta laying on bottom of tank can be nothing to worry about.
+However, if your betta fish is not eating and also laying at the bottom, there could be a problem.

 Changes in the water temperature or chemistry can often cause this behavior, and the most common issue is ammonia poisoning.

-It’s relatively easy to check for ammonia poisoning.
-First, observe your fish and look for gasping or any sign that your fish is breathing heavy.
+It’s relatively easy to check for poisoning.
+First, observe your fish and look for gasping or any sign that your fish is breathing heavily.
 Next, use an aquarium test kit to check the ammonia levels in the water.
 The ammonia level should be at or near zero.

 If the ammonia level in the tank is too high, you can perform a partial water change.
 You can change about half of the water in the tank, but it may be best to remove about 25 percent and then repeat the process over the next few days.
 Continue to monitor the chemical levels until they’re once again balanced.